602.03 Office Finds the Inventor’s Oath or Declaration Defective [R-07.2022]

 The Office does not check the date of execution of the oath or declaration and will not require a newly executed oath or declaration based on an oath or declaration being stale (i.e., when the date of execution is more than three months prior to the filing date of the application) or where the date of execution has been omitted.
 However, applicants are reminded that they have a continuing duty of disclosure under 37 CFR 1.56.

 The wording of an oath or declaration should not be amended, altered or changed in any manner after it has been signed.
 If the wording is not correct or if all of the required affirmations have not been made, or if it has not been properly subscribed to, a new oath or declaration should be submitted.
 However, in some cases, a deficiency in the oath or declaration can be corrected by a supplemental paper such as an application data sheet (see 37 CFR 1.76 and MPEP § 601.05) and a new oath or declaration is not necessary.
 See 37 CFR 1.63(b).
-For example, if the oath does not set forth evidence that the notary was acting within his or her jurisdiction at the time he or she administered the oath, a certificate of the notary that the oath was taken within his or her jurisdiction will correct the deficiency.
+For example, if the oath does not set forth evidence that the notary was acting within their jurisdiction at the time the oath is administered the oath, a certificate of the notary that the oath was taken within their jurisdiction will correct the deficiency.
 See MPEP § 602.

 The inventor’s oath or declaration must include certain inventor bibliographic information (see MPEP § 602.08(a)), name the inventor or each joint inventor and except as otherwise provided be signed by each inventor (see MPEP § 602.08(b)), and identify the application to which it is directed (see MPEP § 602.08(c)).
 See MPEP § 602.04 for a defective foreign executed oath.